About Us

 their Australian Championship titles and are all Class in Group winners.
 Benjamin has done exceedingly well and is a multi Best in

 Group winner at All Breeds Championship level.
-He is the only Australian bred multi Best in Group winning Grand Champion.
+He is the first Australian bred multi Best in Group winning Grand Champion.

 Samantha's second litter has given us Reginald who is also a multi Class in Group winner and a multi Royal Runner-up Best of Breed winner.

-and Royal Best of Breed winner.
+Best in Group at All Breeds Championship level.
 Sian is also an Open Show Best in Group winner.

-We are now the only Dogue kennel in Australia to have bred 2 Best in Group winners at Championship show level.
+We are now the only Dogue kennel in Australia to breed two Best in Show winners (Tobias and Lexie).
+We are also the only Dogue kennel in Australia to have bred 9 Best in Group

 The Utility Group show scene in South East Queensland is one of the most competitive in Australia.
 A number of